 Jaques Settlers in Australia in the 19th Century

-- Mr. Joseph Jaques, English convict who was convicted in Kingston upon Hull, Yorkshire, England for 10 years, transported aboard the "Barossa" on 27th August 1841, arriving in Tasmania ( Van Diemen's Land)
+- Mr. Thomas Jaques, (b.
+1818), aged 26, English convict who was convicted in Liverpool, Merseyside, England for life for murder, transported aboard the "Blundell" on 13th March 1844, arriving in Tasmania ( Van Diemen's Land)

 - William Jaques, aged 23, a labourer, who arrived in South Australia in 1852 aboard the ship "Adelaide"

 - Joseph Jaques, aged 24, who arrived in South Australia in 1853 aboard the ship "Ramillies"

 Contemporary Notables of the name Jaques (post 1700) +

 - Francis Lee Jaques (1887-1969), American wildlife painter

 - John Jaques (1827-1900), Latter Day Saint hymnwriter and missionary, Assistant Church Historian for The Church of Jesus Christ of Latter-day Saints

 - Peter Heath Jaques (b.
 1919), former English cricketer